dtauraso/Contextual-State-Chart-Language/README.md

 					sub_state_name_1

-	name_0 and name_1 are names of the state the indents indicate context and dimension(fix in slides)
+	name_0 and name_1 are names of the state the indents indicate context and dimension

 	the “-“ at the last name tells you if it’s going to be run as a next state with it’s siblings you can use “-“ and “&” like above